Skimmeroni/Appunti/AI4ST/AI/Neural/Artificial Neural Networks/Artificial.typ

 separable again.

 #exercise[
-	Construct a network of threshold logic units that encode biimplication.
+	Construct a network of threshold logic units that encodes biimplication.
 ] <Neural-biimplication>
 #solution[
 	One possibility is as follows: